 - In Cloud Provider, select the Cloud Provider you set up to connect Harness to your deployment infrastructure.

-The Configuration section will look different depending on the Cloud Provider you selected.
+- Fill out the remaining settings.
+These settings will look different depending on the Cloud Provider you selected.
 For example, for an AWS Cloud Provider, you will see AWS-specific settings, such as Region and Auto Scaling Group.
 When you select a region, more settings appear, such as VPC and Tags.

 - Provide the settings for your infrastructure.
 For example, here are the settings for an AWS infrastructure that identify the target host using AWS EC2 Tags.